by Diana Kohnle

 Urology Care Foundation

 Pyeloplasty FAQ.
-University of California San Francisco Benioff Children's Hospital website.
-Available at: http://www.ucsfben....
-Accessed August 12, 2013.
+UCSF Benioff Children's Hospital website.
+Available at: https://www.ucsfbenioffchildrens.org/education/pyeloplasty/index.html.
+Accessed June 14, 2018.

 McAleer IM, Kaplan GW.
 Renal function before and after pyeloplasty: does it improve?
 J Urol.
 1999;162(3 Pt 2):1041-1044.